Jonathan-R-Anderson/nullchan/README.md

 In this directory, run the following to build a development Docker image:

-	docker build -t maniwani-dev --target dev .
+	docker build -t nullchan-dev --target dev .

 To run your new instance, then type:

-	docker run -p 5000:5000 maniwani-dev
+	docker run -p 5000:5000 nullchan-dev

 Point your web browser at http://127.0.0.1:5000 to view your new installation.
-Note that running Maniwani in this way will not save any data after the container is closed.
+Note that running Nullchan in this way will not save any data after the container is closed.
-This Docker method is intended to easily see what Maniwani is capable of, as well as serve as a quick and easily-replicated testbed.
+This Docker method is intended to easily see what Nullchan is capable of, as well as serve as a quick and easily-replicated testbed.

 ### With Docker - production image and environment

-It is also possible through `docker-compose` to spin up an environment very similar to what one might use in production for Maniwani (uWSGI in addition to Postgres, Redis, Minio, and captchouli), though for the time being this setup is Linux-only and requires `docker-compose`.
+It is also possible through `docker-compose` to spin up an environment very similar to what one might use in production for Nullchan (uWSGI in addition to Postgres, Redis, and Minio), though for the time being this setup is Linux-only and requires `docker-compose`.
 In this directory, type:

         docker-compose build
-	docker-compose run captchouli bootstrap
         docker-compose up -d
-	docker-compose run maniwani bootstrap
+        docker-compose run nullchan bootstrap

 The last command will only need to be run once per clean installation of the production environment.
-If you ever want to remove all database and storage data, remove the `compose-minio`, `compose-postgres`, and `compose-captchouli` volumes.
-At this point, you can use the normal `docker-compose start` and `docker-compose stop` to start and stop the production environment, navigating to http://127.0.0.1:5000 as per usual to view Maniwani.
-If you want additional info on deploying Maniwani in production, see `doc/deploying.md` for more.
+If you ever want to remove all database and storage data, remove the `compose-minio` and `compose-postgres` volumes.
+At this point, you can use the normal `docker-compose start` and `docker-compose stop` to start and stop the production environment, navigating to http://127.0.0.1:5000 as per usual to view Nullchan.
+If you want additional info on deploying Nullchan in production, see `doc/deploying.md` for more.

 As a final sidenote, this method will run all of your computer's traffic through a local DNS proxy while active, as otherwise it would not be possible to view